Last Updated on 17 March 2025 by Cycloscope

 In between the frenzy and performance-driven worlds of road cycling and cyclocross, sits the more leisurely and versatile category of gravel bikes.

-Some say gravel bikes are a mix between the two, but they are actually something more.
-Happy both on tarmac and on mud, gravel bikes are adventure machines where a bit of performance is set aside in favour of improved comfort, trail resilience, and sturdiness.
+Some say gravel bikes are a mix between the two, but they are something more.
+Happy both on the tarmac and on mud, gravel bikes are adventure machines where a bit of performance is set aside in favor of improved comfort, trail resilience, and sturdiness.

 Are gravel bikes good for touring?